Summary for Decision-Makers

 • Database Layer: Stores application data securely, often on cloud platforms like AWS RDS, Azure SQL, or MongoDB Atlas.

 Modern custom web application development often integrates APIs, cloud hosting, and security layers.
-These can include SSL/TLS encryption, authentication mechanisms, and firewalls to ensure seamless and secure operation.
+These can include SSL/TLS encryption, authentication mechanisms, and firewalls to support reliable and secure operation.

 For a deeper technical reference, you can explore MDN Web Docs on the client-server overview.
 This is a trusted resource for developers worldwide and offers a clear explanation of how browsers, servers, and databases communicate.